Ford Falcon (BF): Introduction and changes

 Sold between October 2005 and February 2008 in sedan and utility body styles or as a wagon until June 2010, the BF series brought many mechanical upgrades, including but not limited to a raised compression ratio (10.3:1) and improved now-independent dual variable cam timing on the six-cylinder engines and improved knock sensing on the SOHC 3 Valve V8 engine which, in conjunction with ECU modifications, led to increases in power, torque and fuel economy, required to comply with recently introduced Euro III emissions standards.
 The changes to the six-cylinder engine further decreased the engine's already low noise and vibration while increasing power from 182 to 190 kW.
 With the BF, Ford introduced a six-speed automatic transmission developed by German companies ZF and Bosch.
 The XR6 Turbo got a power increase to 245 kW, along with all XR sedans receiving the ZF six-speed automatic as an option.
 XR6 utes were only fitted with the four-speed.

 With the BF Falcon Ford updated the keys and security of the Falcon, replacing the ageing Tibbe lock system with a Huf Hülsbeck & Fürst manufactured twin track German key system.

 The original BF Falcon exterior cosmetic changes from the previous model included a split lower grille on the front bumper of non-XR based models, an updated front bumper on XR models, updated jewelled tail lights on sedans, and a new style of alloy wheel on XR models.
-The interior changes included updated cloth patterning on seats and interior door cards; XR models featured a coloured tyre tread pattern on the cloth sports seats.
+The interior changes included updated cloth patterning on seats and interior door cards; XR models featured a coloured tyre tread pattern on the cloth sports seats also the BF looked more aggressive.